 Our accurate TDEE calculator will work out your Total Daily Energy Expenditure.
 That's how many calories you burn every day.
-Atlas will also disply your Body Mass Index (BMI), Maximum Muscular Potential (MMP), Body Composition (Lean Mass VS Fat Mass), plus lots more useful data.
-Atlas, our intelligent health and fitness assistant can also help you with your personal goals, whether you want to lose weight, bulk up, or maintain your weight.
+Atlas will display your Body Mass Index (BMI), Maximum Muscular Potential (MMP), Body Composition (Lean Mass VS Fat Mass), plus lots more useful data.
+Atlas, our intelligent health and fitness assistant, on top of calculating your TDEE, can also help you with your personal goals, whether you want to lose fat, gain muscle, or maintain your weight.

 Atlas Says: When trying to lose weight/lose fat or bulk up/gain muscle you should use this TDEE Calculator regularly to maintain an accurate estimate of your daily calorie needs.
 As your weight increases or decreases, so too will the number of calories you need.

 BMR (Basal Metabolic Rate) is the minimum amount of calories your body needs to stay alive at rest, whereas TDEE (Total Daily Energy Expenditure) is the amount of energy you burn doing your normal daily activities, including walking, working, and exercising.
 Your TDEE is, therefore, your BMR + activity.

 Atlas Says: BMR essentially just shows how many calories your body needs to be alive as if you were in a coma.
 TDEE is your total number of calories required in a 24 hour period.
 Try our BMR Calculator to discover your Basal Metabolic Rate.

 This tool breaks down activity levels into 2 parts: your job and your exercise.
 Each has 5 levels and when used together it can give you an accurate daily activity level.
 With exercise activity level from no exercising to exercising twice a day and job activity levels from a sedentary such as a desk job to extremely active like a farmer, you'll be able to find a combination that suits your needs.